FelipeCantu/FelipeCantu/README.md

-### Hello, I'm Felipe [felipecantu.com][website]
+### Hello, I'm Felipe [felipecantujr.com][website]

 ## I am a Developer that loves to make music!
 - currently working on my [Trivia Project][triviaproject]!
-- learning C, Python, and Django at the moment!
 - I am also looking to collaborate with developers and designers
-- 2020 - 2021 Goals: Contribute more to open source projects
+- 2022 - 2023 Goals: Contribute more to open source projects
-- I am currently also looking for an employment as a developer
+- I am currently a freelancer on fivver

 ### Connect with me :